LogoTransi-Store

 PO.poGNU gettext format

-You can also export via the REST API using your organization's API key:
+You can also export via the REST API using your organization's API key.
+First, list the project's files to get their IDs:

 curl -H "Authorization: Bearer YOUR_API_KEY" \